James-dev-1/CS499/README.md

 ________________________________________________________________________________________________
 ## Roadmap

-In the future, features such as a dos tool tab, password sprayer tool tab, and brute force password tool tab are planned.
+In the future, features such as a DoS tool tab, password sprayer tool tab, and brute force password tool tab are planned.
 _________________________________________________________________________________________________
 ## Disclaimer